ello. I’m Vicki –

 I’ve been journaling forever, it seems, but my writing has certainly taken on a depth I would never have expected.
 On top of that, as I’m following my passion and taking classes, I’ve had the opportunity to learn a lot of journaling techniques I never knew about.
 The journaling technique here is called SteppingStones.
 Developed by Dr. Ira Progoff, the SteppingStones technique is basically a list of those moments that, from where we sit today or from a certain perspective, are the significant moments that led up to where we are right now.
 He suggests you start the list with, “I was born.”
 So here we go . . .

 - I was born.
 Three years younger than my sister.
-My first house is wow! – about a whole mile away from where I live now.
+My first house was wow! – about a whole mile away from where I live now.

 - Married Mike, a.k.a. the Voice of Reason.
 We’ve grown up together.